axtfong/ECS160_HW4/ANALYSIS.md

 Conclusion: LLMs show limited effectiveness for bug detection in novel codebases.
 The model lacks understanding of project-specific context and relies on pattern matching from training data rather than true code comprehension.

-Note: Bug detection behavior is identical between HW2 and HW4 implementations since the same LLM prompts and processing logic were preserved.

 ## Technical Details

 Spring Boot version: 3.2.0